Habtemariam-L/Agri_Food_CO2_Emission/README.md

 - **Data consistency checks** conducted:(mixed type data, missing data, duplicates and outliers have been identified and addressed accordingly).

-- **Data wrangling**:(Improved data integrity,Created new variables relevant for the analysis,Standardized the dataset by excluding geographic areas with few data).
+- **Data wrangling**:(Improved data integrity,created new variables relevant for the analysis,standardized the dataset by excluding geographic areas with few data).

 - **Inconsistencies in naming of geographical areas** in the dataset and JSON file were addressed.